-The following are key recent events relating to HIV self-testing:
+The following are key upcoming events relating to HIV self-testing:

-The conference theme “Africa: Ending AIDS – delivering differently” will engage the whole continent and all stakeholders in the post SDG framework.
+The conference theme “Africa: Ending AIDS – delivering differently” engageed the whole continent and all stakeholders in the post SDG framework.

-WHO and PSI will host a satellite session, “Translating HIV Self-Testing Innovation Into National Policy and Scale-Up”.
-This will take place on Thursday 7th December from 18:30 to 20:30.
-The purpose of this satellite will be to:
+WHO and PSI hosted a satellite session, “Translating HIV Self-Testing Innovation Into National Policy and Scale-Up” on 7th December from 18:30 to 20:30.
+The purpose of this satellite was to:

 - Share a WHO update on normative guidance, policy adoption, technical and operational updates, and the HIV self-testing market landscape.